bpenovic/Firebase-Cloud-Messaging/README.md

 Inside wwwroot/lib create new js file which will handle token.

-` // Replace the following with your app's Firebase project configuration const firebaseConfig = {
+`
-  //Your firebase config
+// Replace the following with your app's Firebase project configuration const firebaseConfig = {
 };

 // Initialize Firebase